-Benefit Description You Pay Maternity care (cont.)
-High Option Standard Option Screening for gestational diabetes for pregnant women PPO: Nothing (No deductible) PPO: Nothing (No deductible) Breastfeeding support and counseling for each birth Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan Breastfeeding equipment rental or purchase allowance and any difference allowance and any difference between our allowance and the billed amount Breastfeeding supplies limited to tubing, adapters and cap replacements for breast pumps, breast shield and splash protector replacements between our allance and the billed amount Note: Benefits for the rental of breastfeeding equipment are limited to an amount no greater than what we would have paid if the equipment had been purchased.
+Benefit Description Benefit Description You Pay Denent Description After the calendar year deductible Maternity care (cont.)
+High Option Standard Option Screening for gestational diabetes for pregnant women PPO: Nothing (No deductible) PPO: Nothing (No deductible) Breastfeeding support and counseling for each birth Breastfeeding equipment rental or purchase Breastfeeding supplies limited to tubing, adapters and cap replacements for breast pumps, breast shield and splash protector replacements Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Note: Benefits for the rental of breastfeeding equipment are limited to an amount no greater than what we would have paid if the equipment had been purchased.
 We will only cover the cost of standard equipment.
-Not covered: All charges All charges • Routine sonograms to determine fetal age, size or sex Services before enrollment in the Plan begins or after enrollment ends Family Planning High Option Standard Option Contraceptive counseling on an annual basis PPO: Nothing (No deductible) PPO: Nothing (No deductible) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Food and Drug Administration (FDA) approved female PPO: Nothing (No deductible) PPO: Nothing (No deductible) contraceptive methods and devices, female sterilization procedures, and patient education and counseling for all women with reproductive capacity including: Non-PPO: 35% of the Plan allowance and any difference between our allowance and the Non-PPO: 45% of the Plan allowance and any difference between our allowance and the Tubal sterilization procedures, such as tubal ligation and tubal implants (including related expenses for anesthesia and outpatient facility services, if necessary) billed amount billed amount Surgically implanted contraceptives (including related expenses for anesthesia and outpatient facility services, if necessary) Injectable contraceptive drugs (such as Depo provera) • Intrauterine devices (IUDs) • Diaphragms Over-the-counter (OTC) FDA approved contraceptive drugs and devices for women (written prescription is required) Note: We cover women's oral contraceptives under the prescription drug benefit.
+Not covered: All charges All charges • Routine sonograms to determine fetal age, size or sex • Services before enrollment in the Plan begins or after enrollment ends Family Planning High Option Standard Option Contraceptive counseling on an annual basis PPO: Nothing (No deductible) PPO: Nothing (No deductible) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Food and Drug Administration (FDA) approved female PPO: Nothing (No deductible) PPO: Nothing (No deductible) contraceptive methods and devices, female sterilization procedures, and patient education and counseling for all women with reproductive capacity including: Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount allowance and any differenceallowance and any dbetween our allowance and thebetween our allowance Non-PPO: 45% of the Plan allowance and any difference • Tubal ligation and tubal implant procedures (including related expenses for anesthesia and outpatient facility services, if necessary) • Surgically implanted contraceptives (including related expenses for anesthesia and outpatient facility services, if necessary) • Injectable contraceptive drugs (such as Depo Provera) • Intrauterine devices (IUDs) Diaphragms • Over-the-counter (OTC) FDA approved contraceptive drugs and devices for women (written prescription is required) Note: We cover women's oral contraceptives under the prescription drug benefit.
 Note: We cover voluntary sterilization for men under Surgical procedures , Section 5(b).